algbio/themisto/README.md

 # NEWS 13.4.
 2023

-Themisto version 3.1.0 is out.
-See the [release notes](https://github.com/algbio/themisto/releases/tag/v3.1.0) for more information and pre-compiled Linux binaries.
+Themisto version 3.1.1 is out.
+This release contains two concurrency-related bugfixes to GGCAT, which made the construction get stuck sometimes.
+See [release notes](https://github.com/algbio/themisto/releases/tag/v3.1.1) for pre-compiled Linux binaries.

 # About Themisto
 Themisto is a succinct colored k-mer index supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto, Bifrost and Metagraph.
 For more information, see the [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v3).